Day 1: Welcome to Moscow

 Arrive in St. Petersburg via the Neva River and disembark MS Volga Dream.

-Enjoy a city tour of St. Petersburg, including Peter and Paul Fortress, burial place of the Romanov monarchs, and Nevsky Prospect, where fine shops, cafes, and museums are found.
+Enjoy a city tour of St. Petersburg, including Peter and Paul Fortress - the burial place of the Romanov monarchs, and Nevsky Prospect, where fine shops, cafes, and museums are found.
 Following lunch enter the renowned Hermitage Museum, home to one of the most important collections of European art in the world.

 Today, travel to the meticulously restored Peterhof, St. Petersburg’s most famous and spectacular Imperial estate, often cited as the Versailles of Russia.
 Visit the authentic Bath Cottage and stroll in the vast Lower Park with 176 fountains of various forms and styles and four cascades, majestic palaces and numerous gilded statues of ancient gods and heroes.
 The balance of the day is at leisure for independent exploration.